 Can Cats Eat Yams?

 Yams and sweet potatoes are often confused or thought to be the same root vegetable.
 The truth is that they are two different vegetables.
 True yams can be hard to find.
 A well-kept secret in the grocery world is that many products marketed as yams in the grocery store are actually orange sweet potatoes.
-Yams are also root vegetables, which have a texture comparable to white potatoes, and are full of starch and water.
+Yams are also root vegetables with a texture comparable to white potatoes and are full of starch and water.
 True yams are not orange.
 Their flesh is lighter and off-white colored.
 The skin is not smooth.
 It is rough and looks like thin bark.
-Yams are also used to help felines promote healthy digestion, as well as given to kitties who are working through gastrointestinal problems.

 Yams are a little bit trickier for cats.
-True yams should never be fed to felines raw because they do contain solanine.
+True yams should never be fed to raw felines because they contain solanine.
 Raw and unripe yams can cause stomach issues and neurological problems in felines.
 Yams should only ever be fed to them fully cooked with no other added ingredients.
 They should be plain, boiled, microwaved, steamed, or baked, and they can be mashed up.
-Some kitties may like them after they have cooled down and been cut into bite-sized pieces.
-Yams should also be peeled, so cats do not have to try and chew through the tough skin.
+Yams should also be peeled so cats do not have to try and chew through the tough skin.
 The skin can contain pesticides or other unsafe chemical sprays for felines, so they should not eat it anyway.

 Felines should only be fed yams occasionally and in moderation.
 They may like the flavor of yams better because they are not as sweet.
 The flesh of yams is much paler.
 Yams have rougher, brown-colored skin, while sweet potatoes have yellow to orange flesh and thinner, reddish skins.